What are pubic lice?

 - Washing bedding, towels and clothes above 50°C to kill the lice and their eggs

 - Making sure anyone who you have had close contact with is treated

 If you think you have pubic lice, visit your GP, sexual health service or GUM clinic.
 Pubic lice are usually easy to diagnose by examining the affected area.
 The doctor or nurse may use a magnifying glass to look for signs of the lice, such as pale-coloured eggs or the lice themselves.

 The lice are treated at home by applying a special insecticide cream, lotion or shampoo to the affected area.
 Sometimes the whole body must be treated, taking care to avoid the eyes.

 The treatment usually needs to be repeated after three to seven days.
 To prevent re-infection, sexual partners should be examined and treated even if they do not have any symptoms.

 If you do have pubic lice, you will be advised to have a full sexually transmitted infection screen.
-You can get a free, confidential STI screen at a sexual health clinic like those run by Virgin Care, a genitourinary medicine (GUM) clinic, most contraception clinics and some GP surgeries.
+You can get a free, confidential STI screen at a sexual health clinic, a genitourinary medicine (GUM) clinic, most contraception clinics and some GP surgeries.